Shalini Saraswathi Motivational Speaker

 Running the 10-kilometer marathon was coach Aiyappa’s idea.
 He had major plans for her even while Shalini couldn’t walk properly.

 Shalini said: “We talked about running for six months and I had to make a whole lot of sacrifices, but I’m glad I could do it.
 For me, it was about taking control of my body.
 I wanted to do this because I had smelled my body rot when I was sick.”

 Shalini’s husband Prashanth Chowdappa supported her throughout her medical condition and helped her being hopeful about life.

 He said: “The doctors used to remove the dead cells to clean without any anesthetic and she would cry in pain.
-That’s when they would realise these were living cells.
+That’s when they would realize that those were living cells.

-Now when Shalini’s life is back on track with her new found love for running marathons.
-She just wants to run and continue running till she is fit enough to do it.
+After she got her life back on track, Shalini found her new love for running marathons.
+She just wanted to run and be fit enough to complete a marathon.

-“I feel great while I run.
+She said, “I feel great while I run.
 It gives me motivation.
-I want go bigger and participate in marathons across the world,” she said.
+I want to go bigger and participate in marathons across the world,” she said.

 “But for now, it is all about standing up on my own legs and take one step at a time."

-To book Shalini Saraswathi as the speaker for your event simply complete the online form.
-For more information regarding any of the Inspiring Women Speakers on our roster contact Simply Life India Speakers Bureau on +91 8652835000 or firstname.lastname@example.org.
+To book Shalini Saraswathi, a motivational speaker for your event simply complete the online form.
+For more information regarding any of the Inspiring Women Speakers on our roster contact Simply Life India Speakers Bureau on +91 8652835000 or email@example.com.